304 North Cardinal St.

 There are some items that definitely should not go in the compost.
 This includes non-degradable items, contaminated items, and sometimes even organic material that can be tricky to compost safely.

 Obviously, inorganic materials like metal and plastic should be recycled rather than thrown in the compost heap.
-Every once and awhile I find a sticker from an apple in my garden and it reminds me that most plastic is NOT compostable!
+Every once in a while I find a sticker from an apple in my garden and it reminds me that most plastic is NOT compostable!
 Take the time to separate out and recycle plastics and metals.

 “Although almost all natural, organic material will compost, you shouldn’t put everything in your pile.
 Some wastes, such as fish scraps, bones, butter and meat, will attract pests and may smell.
 Other items, such as dog or cat manure, contain disease organisms that can survive the compost process and may attract other animals.
 Plants that are diseased or are infested with insects should not be added to your compost pile because they can cause future problems.”How Compost Happens, University of Maine